 If our reasoning were biased, then we’d notice it, right?
 Not quite.
 We are conscious of very few (if any) of the processes that influence our reasoning.
-Some unconscious processes bias our reasoning in measurable ways.
+So, some processes bias our reasoning in ways that we do not always endorse.
 This is sometimes referred to as implicit bias.
 In this post, I’ll talk about the theory behind our implicit biases and mention a couple surprising findings.

 The literature on implicit bias is vast (and steadily growing).
 So there’s no way I can review it all here.
 To find even more research on implicit bias, see the next two posts, the links in this series, and the links in the comments.†